CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/Provision-Network-and-Devices/Manage-NetQ-Agents.md

 toc: 3
 ---

-This page tells you how to view the status of an agent, disable an agent, manage NetQ Agent logging, and configure the events the agent collects.
+Run the following commands to view the status of an agent, disable an agent, manage logging, and configure the events the agent collects.

 ## View NetQ Agent Status

-To view the health of your NetQ Agents, run:
+To view NetQ Agent status, run:

 ```
 netq [<hostname>] show agents [fresh | dead | rotten | opta] [around <text-time>] [json]